Working with RDS Proxy events - Amazon Aurora

 RDS-EVENT-0214

-RDS detected the deletion of the DB instance and automatically removed it from the target group of the DB proxy (RDS Proxy).
+RDS detected deletion of DB instance name and automatically removed it from target group name of DB proxy name.

 configuration change